-Battery gases are explosive.
-Avoid sparks while charging batteries.
-Do not disturb connection between batteries until charger is turned off.
+Avoid sparks while charging batteries; do not disturb connection between batteries until charger is OFF.

 Another source of explosion lies in the reverse connection of charging equipment.
 This hazard is present with all types of chargers, but particularly in the case of high-rate equipment.
-Carefully check the connections before turning on the charger.
+Carefully check the connections before turning the charger ON.